 - Transfer credit policy that accepts up to 90 credits from other colleges regardless of how long ago your credits were completed; no time limit on science courses

 - Financial aid and tuition deferment options for those who qualify

 The Curry RN to BS program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 In addition, Curry College is accredited by the New England Association of Schools and Colleges, Inc (NEASC).

 |BIOL 1075, 1175||Anatomy and Physiology I (with lab)||4|

 |BIOL 1085, 1185||Anatomy and Physiology II (with lab)||4|

 *These courses are usually transferable from your basic program if taken on the college level.
 A grade of C or better must be achieved in the prerequisite science courses and labs.

 Required courses for RN to BS Program:

 We suggest that you begin your studies with NSG 2100, RN Transition, but you may take any of the 2000 level nursing courses.
-26 nursing credits are required for the RN-BS program.
+27 nursing credits, and other degree requirements are required for the RN-BS program.
 You must achieve a passing grade of “C+” (77) to pass all nursing courses:

 |NSG 2000||Health Assessment||3|